hugooliveirad/moon/README.md

 ##What it is

 You already know that Moon.js wants to be as simple as possible.
 To achieve this goal, we need to make the hard work transparent to the user.
-No new strange conventions or strange function names.
+No new strange conventions or strange method names.
 Want to set an animation? `Moon("#selector").animate()`.
 Want to play the animation?
 Just use `.play()`.

 But sometimes you need horse power to bring to reality that crazy animation idea.
 Moon.js wants to give you this power the easiest way possible, the better way possible.
 If you want it too, help us bring this dream (and your dream) to reality by contributing with tips and coffee code.